 In this paper we presented a tool to visually aid the analysis by manipulating the generated provenance graph from collected data.
 We also showed a game in which our proposed provenance analysis was instantiated, with some flow and elements examples.
 During the game session, information is collected, generating a game flow log, which is used in a post analysis to generate a provenance graph.
 We also explained some analysis features that can be done in the provenance graph to aid or refine the analysis.

 However, there are still some limitations.
 If the provenance graph is too large, by the order of thousands of nodes, even using the granularity filter, there will be some visualization limitations, not to mention performance degradation when executing filters.
 Due to the graph size, information contained in collapsed nodes will also have visualization issues.
 This happens because the collapsed node is actually a graph, and the information displayed is a list of all nodes contained in it with their respective information.
-One way to deal with this problem is to filter the displayed information from the graph-node to only a few, more important or relevant ones the collapsed graph in a separated window.
+One way to deal with this problem is to filter the displayed information from the graph-node to only a few, more important or relevant ones, and allow the visualization of the collapsed graph in a separated window.

 Currently, we do not make inferences to the user, but let the user decide what he wants to infer.
 Studies in this area can be made in order to identify information that can be safely omitted from the user without affecting the overall analysis.
 Another interesting research is to automatically identify patterns in the game flow.
 Lastly, we plan on working in different graph visualization layouts and run experiments to evaluate the aspects of learnability of using the provenance graph in order to understand better the story.